Christianity in the Middle East: Bahrain

-Bahrain's second largest religion is Christianity forming a minority of 14.5% of Bahrain.
+Bahrain's second largest religion is Christianity, forming a religious minority of 14.5% people in Bahrain.
 Christians in Bahrain number 205,000 people.
 In the 5th century, Bahrain was a center of Nestorian Christianity, including two of its bishoprics.
 The ecclesiastical province covering Bahrain was known as Bet Qatraye.
 Samahij was the seat of bishops.
 Bahrain was a center of Nestorian Christianity until al-Bahrain adopted Islam in 629 AD.
 As a sect, the Nestorians were often persecuted as heretics by the Byzantine Empire, but Bahrain was outside the Empire's control offering some safety.

 The names of several of Muharraq Island's villages today reflect this Christian legacy, with Al Dair meaning "the monastery" or "the parish."
 In 410 AD, according to the Oriental Syriac Church synodal records, a bishop named Batai was excommunicated from the church in Bahrain.
 Alees Samaan, the former Bahraini ambassador to the United Kingdom is a native Christian.